-In its capacity as registrar and transfer agent, State Street Bank International GmbH, Luxembourg Branch is responsible for processing the issue, redemption, conversion and transfer of Shares on behalf of the Fund, as well as for maintaining the register of Shareholders.
+In its capacity as registrar and transfer agent, State Street Bank International GmbH, Luxembourg Branch is responsible for processing the issue, redemption, conversion and transfer of Shares on behalf of the Company, as well as for maintaining the register of Shareholders of the Company.

-In its capacity as paying agent of the Fund, State Street Bank International GmbH, Luxembourg Branch has the obligation to pay out distributions, if any, for Shares.
+In its capacity as paying agent of the Company, State Street Bank International GmbH, Luxembourg Branch has the obligation to pay out distributions, if any, for Shares.